New data dashboard shows COVID-19 trends by age group

 Numbers reveal younger people have more confirmed cases and higher rates of illness in Wisconsin

-The Department of Health Services (DHS) today released a new data dashboard that displays confirmed COVID-19 cases by age group.
+The Department of Health Services (DHS) on Sept.
+4 released a new data dashboard that displays confirmed COVID-19 cases by age group.
 The new view allows people to better understand how COVID-19 is affecting populations in Wisconsin.
 Current data show that those in the 18-34 age range have more confirmed cases and higher rates of illness than all other age groups.

 “This dashboard provides information younger Wisconsinites, and everyone in our state, can use to help box in this virus,” said DHS Secretary-designee Andrea Palm, “We are counting on everyone to understand COVID-19 is still spreading in our state, and take the necessary precautions to protect themselves, their families, and their communities.”
 We encourage everyone, regardless of age but particularly for those younger Wisconsinites, to be safe should they choose to spend time with people outside of their homes.”